TF-M Crypto Service design

 Service modules

-These modules (AEAD, Asymmetric, Cipher, Key Deriv, Hash, Key, MAC) represent a thin layer which is in charge of servicing the calls from the SPE/NSPE client API interfaces.
-They provide parameter sanitation and context retrieval for multipart operations, and dispatching to the corresponding library function exposed by Mbed Crypto for the desired functionality.
+These modules (AEAD, Asymmetric, Cipher, Hash, Key Derivation, Key Management, MAC, Random Number Generation) represent a thin layer which is in charge of servicing the calls from the clients.
+They provide parameter sanitization and context retrieval for multipart operations, and dispatching to the corresponding backend library function exposed by the underlying library.

 Manifest